-First published in 2007 as a limited edition and long out of print, the award-winning "Birmingham Rails, The Last Golden Era" has now been reissued as a digital "e-book" with bookmarked content and searchable text.
+First published in 2007 as a limited edition and since out of print, the award-winning "Birmingham Rails, The Last Golden Era" has now been reissued in digital format with bookmarked content and searchable text.
 Separate chapters (see title pages below) cover the history and operations of every Class I, industrial, and short line railroad of Birmingham, Alabama's historic railroad district.

 Featured are over 400 fully-captioned color and black & white photos by noted photographers Frank Ardrey, Parker Lamb, David Salter, Dick Sharpless, Hugh Comer, Jim Thorington and many others from the authors’ collections.
 Entertaining and informative commentary by veteran railroaders tell what is was like to railroad in Birmingham during the post-World War II era.
 A retrospective “Then and Now” section contrasts the dramatic changes to the Birmingham railroad scene over three decades.
 Rounding out the content, a series of detailed maps provide a perspective of featured locations throughout the District.

 In the decades following World War II, few American cities better typified the “all-American” railroad town than Birmingham, Alabama.
 As the leading industrial and manufacturing center of the New South, the so-called “Magic City” was host to a tremendous variety of railroads, including eight major rail lines and numerous industrial and switching roads.
 Almost every make and model of steam and diesel motive power could be found operating in and around Birmingham.